a cosmic horror space opera, rooted in human optimism, love, death, and fate.

 On a world whose name translated only as a chord of vowels, they watched evacuees arrive upon Lo’s strange transport ships.
 Beings of crystal, with clustered insectile minds, with faces (or what Robert assumed was their face) etched with the same stunned grief and wonder they’d known just a few fast years before.
 The Singular welcomed the new arrivals to the ark, as it had done with the humans, to what would be their new home as they traveled across the stars and void for purpose still unknown.
 A collection?
 A zoo?
 Safety or slavery?
 Their caretaker was gentle, yet strict.
 Still, this is all they knew.
 Robert watched as the small aliens clung to what he assumed were items of memorabilia– remnants of homes indecipherable.

 Perhaps he was beginning to understand: the collection of humanity was not a favor, but a pattern of behavior into which humans had being invited.
-Somewhere between one galaxy and the next, the story stopped being about returning to Earth.
-He realized, it was about shaping what kind of people they would be, wherever they arrived.
+Somewhere between one galaxy and the next, he realized he almost stopped caring about returning to Earth.
+Only worrying about shaping what kind of people they would be, wherever they arrived.

 “Oracle of Entropy”